Raccoon1511/NexusModsLocalBackup/README.md

-Here is a `README.md` file you can drop right into your GitHub repository.

-*Just a quick heads-up before you copy this: Because your raw link ends in `.txt`, Tampermonkey won't automatically prompt the user to install it when they click the link.
-I've included instructions on how they can copy-paste it manually.
-If you want to make it a one-click install for your users in the future, just rename the file in your GitHub repo from `NexusModsLocalBackup.user.js.txt` to `NexusModsLocalBackup.user.js`!*

----

 # Nexus Mods Local Backup

 A Tampermonkey userscript that adds a handy **"Local Backup"** button to Nexus Mods pages.
-Instead of manually downloading files one by one, this script automatically fetches the mod's description, preview image, and all main files, saving them into a neatly organized subfolder right in your Downloads directory.
+Instead of manually downloading files one by one, this script automatically fetches the mod's description, preview image, and all main and optional files, saving them into a neatly organized subfolder right in your Downloads directory.

 ## ⚙️ Prerequisites: Install Tampermonkey